mobxjs/mobx/docs/refguide/observable.md

 ### Type-specific APIs

-MobX also exposes `isObservable*`, like `isObservableArray` and so on to expect for specific observables.
+MobX also exposes `isObservable*`, like `isObservableArray` and so on to check for specific observables.